MaterializeInc/materialize/doc/developer/design/20210310_compressed_s3_sources.md

 cannot be parsed, either due to being compressed or for another reason, will result in errors in the error stream for the source.

-The `Content-Type` field will be ignored for functional purposes but verified.
-If the `Content-Type` is not `identity`, a debug message will be generated indicating the mismatch.
+The `Content-Encoding` field will be ignored for functional purposes but verified.
+If the `Content-Encoding` is not `identity`, a debug message will be generated indicating the mismatch.

 ### Compression "GZIP"

 Materialize will use the gzip algorithm to decompress all objects downloaded from the S3 source.
 Any files that fail to decompress will result in errors in the error stream for the source.

-The `Content-Type` field will be ignored for functional purposes but verified.
-If the `Content-Type` is not `gzip`, a debug message will be generated indicating the mismatch.
+The `Content-Encoding` field will be ignored for functional purposes but verified.
+If the `Content-Encoding` is not `gzip`, a debug message will be generated indicating the mismatch.

 ### (Optional) Compression "AUTO"